 Enjoy the USA's historic city of Boston, and the wonderful coastal scenery of Kennebunkport and Bar Harbor as well as visiting fishing ports such as Lunenburg in Canada and exploring the dramatic Fundy National Park.

 Start in the historic city of Boston, where I'd recommend joining the Freedom Trail walking tour to learn about the city's rich history and explore sights such as Faneuil Hall, Boston Common and the gold-domed State House.
-With a hire car it is just a two-hour drive along the coast to the pretty beach resort of Kennebunkport, where you may rub shoulders with the Bush family who holiday here.
+With a hire car it is just a two-hour drive along the coast to the pretty beach resort of Kennebunkport, where you may rub shoulders with the Bush family who vacation here.

 There is rugged coastal scenery to explore as you wend north-eastwards to Bar Harbor near Acadia National Park.
 This is a perfect spot for invigorating coastal walks, whale-watching trips and for indulging in scrumptious clam chowders.
 One of my favorite little restaurants is Café This is Way in Bar Harbor — try the steamed lobster, it's delicious!